Frequently asked questions…

 I’m an HHA Member – does this mean I get free entry to the house?

-Your HHA membership entitles you to free entry to the Walled Garden, Model Soldier Museum, Old Stables and Deer Park.
-If you wish to visit the House and Sean Scully Exhibition, you will need to upgrade (an extra £10).
+Your HHA membership entitles you to free entry to the Walled Garden, Model Soldier Museum and Old Stables.
+If you wish to visit the House, contemporary art exhibition/s, Sculpture Park, and Deer Park, you will need to upgrade (an extra £12).
 This can be done in advance or during your visit.

 I’m a group visit organiser – do you accept coach parties?